 Back in 1992, during my last semester of college, a fellow who I dubbed “Angry Guy” showed up on campus.
 I think he was a student, although I can’t be absolutely sure.
-He was the right age, and looked and dressed pretty much like any other preppy guy on campus.
+He was the right age, and looked and dressed pretty much like any other preppy guy at the school.

 Despite his relatively nondescript appearance, he stood out.
 It didn’t take much to set him off, and I remember once walking through the student union while he was screaming and yelling at random people.

 The last time I saw him was in the library, right after Bill Clinton had won the presidential election.
-Angry Guy was reading the New York Times.
-He was becoming more and more agitated and eventually threw the paper to the ground, and ranting about the evils of abortion.
-After declaring abortion to be “baby killing,” he urged everyone to vote Republican in 1996, then flounced out the front door.
+Angry Guy was reading the New York Times, becoming more and more agitated.
+He eventually threw the paper to the ground, ranting about the evils of abortion.
+After declaring abortion to be “baby killing,” he urged everyone to vote Republican in 1996, then flounced out the door.